ElementsProject/lightning/doc/contribute-to-core-lightning/coding-style-guidelines/writing-json-schemas.md

    generate the Markdown syntax as `[*index* [*start*] [*limit*]]`.

 ## Generating Examples in Schema
-The `tests/autogenerate-rpc-examples.py` test script regenerates RPC examples for methods defined in `doc/schemas/lightning-*.json`.
+The `tests/autogenerate-rpc-examples.py` test script regenerates RPC examples for methods defined in `doc/schemas/lightning-*.json`, if the environment variable `GENERATE_EXAMPLES` is set to 1.
 These examples are located at the end of each schema page, detailing `shell` and `json` request formats along with their corresponding `json` responses.
 The script utilizes the pytest suite to automate this task by running a test, `test_generate_examples`, that sets up test nodes, records RPC requests, and captures responses.
 Any new RPC command's examples should also be included in this scripts.
-This test only executes example generation if `GENERATE_EXAMPLES=True` is set, preventing accidental overwrites from unrelated tests.
+This test only executes example generation if `GENERATE_EXAMPLES=1` is set, preventing accidental overwrites from unrelated tests.

 ### Adding New Examples
 1. Define a New Function (if needed):